cs1302uga/cs1302-minesweeper-alpha/README.md

 ### Seed Files

-Each game is setup using seed files.
+Each game is set up using seed files.
 Seed files have the following
 format:

- * The first two tokens are two integers (separated by white-space) indicating the number of `rows` and `cols`, respectively, for the size of the mine board.
+ * The first two tokens are two integers (separated by white space) indicating the number of `rows` and `cols`, respectively, for the size of the mine board.